-This policy is intended to support the effective and efficient management of The Trust's workforce, delivering efficient and effective services, safe care, high standard patient experience and treatment of our people.
+This policy is intended to support the effective and efficient management of The Trust's workforce, in aiding to optimise its capacity to deliver patient care and services, whilst also providing flexibility for our colleagues.

 The workforce is the single most important and critical resource of the entire Trust.
-As such principles and processes need to be established and followed to ensure there is clear understanding and we have consistency in the approach to the utilisation of our workforce.
-Adherence to these will then allow us to deliver effective, efficient and safe workforce rosters.
+As such principles and processes need to be established and followed to ensure there is clear understanding and we have consistency and fairness in the approach to workforce optimisation.

-This document is designed to provide details of the roster policy, background and explanation as to why having a policy is so important and how it should be adhered to.
-There are also references to where the use of e-Roster will enable and support us in improving efficiency and effectiveness.
-It also explains the procedures and processes involved from inception of a team through to the creation and management of a roster, along with guidance on the best practice approach to managing workforce planning.
+This document is designed to provide details of the principles and processes which collectively form the roster policy.
+By having common principles, processes and key performance indicators which are followed we can achieve consistency and fairness in addition to efficiency and effectiveness.
+This document also explains the procedures and processes involved from inception of a team through to the creation and management of a roster.